aditya345-coder/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/Readme.md

 FROM sales
 GROUP BY customer_id;
 ```
--- DISTINCT is used here, because if a customer visited the restaurant multiple times on the same day and placed multiple orders,
+DISTINCT is used here, because if a customer visited the restaurant multiple times on the same day and placed multiple orders,
--- each of those orders would be counted separately as a visit, leading to an inflated count.
+each of those orders would be counted separately as a visit, leading to an inflated count.

--- 3. What was the first item from the menu purchased by each customer?
+### **Q3.
+What was the first item from the menu purchased by each customer?**
 ```
 SELECT customer_id,
 	   product_name